edissyum/opencapture/README.md

 By default, there is ony one superadmin account.
 Login is 'admin' and password is 'admin'.
 You could change it after using the 'My Profile' menu

-# Installation Separator module
+# Installation Splitter module

-Separator is a part from OC for invoice project, the goal is to separate invoices automatically.
+Splitter module is a part from OC for invoice project, the goal is to separate invoices automatically.

 It will use a lot of metadata to be able to separate invoices without physical separator :
     - Invoice number